simonmichael/hledger/hledger/test/errors/README.md

 - includes the word "Error" and the error position on line 1
 - FILE is the file path
 - LOCATION is `LINE[-ENDLINE][:COLUMN[-ENDCOLUMN]]`
+- we may show 0 for LINE or COLUMN when unknown
 - EXCERPT is a short visual snippet whenever possible, with the error region highlighted, line numbers, and colour when supported.
 This section must be easy for flycheck to ignore.
 - SUMMARY is a one line description/explanation of the problem.
   These are currently dynamic, they can include helpful contextual info.